M1chael910/CIS106-Michael-Murphy/README.md

 ## Assignment 13

 This week I took a deep dive into strings.
 I learned about string functions that are built in to various programming languages, and how to use them to modify strings.
 I also learned about formatting strings, and how JavaScript does not have a dedicated format function like other languages.
 JavaScript has built in syntax to add values to and format strings.
+This feature could be very useful in modifying or error checking input strings in applications.